-You need to choose a room where direct or even indirect sunlight can’t reach.
+You must choose a room where direct or even indirect sunlight can’t reach.

 - Warm Things Up

-Lack of sunlight, however, doesn’t mean lack of warmth.
-Chamomile flowers need a relatively high temperature to dry properly.
+Lack of sunlight, however, does not mean lack of warmth.
+Chamomile flowers need a pretty high temperature to dry right.

-You also don’t want the temperature much hotter than 88°F (approximately 31°C) because that might ruin the whole yield.
+Also, you don’t want the temperature much hotter than 88°F (approximately 31°C).
+Temperatures that high might ruin the whole yield.